kbobkpop/vprocesses/README.md

 ### Limitations
  - When calling the <code>vprocesses.Pipe()</code>, <bold> the first returned connection is the sending end of the channel, the second is the receiving end </code>.
 Used otherwise will result in undefined behaviour.
  - VSelect only supports the first parameter, <code>rlist</code> of the standard <code>select.select()</code>.
 To maintain syntax similarity to the standard <code>select.select()</code> you can pass <code>xlist</code>, <code>wlist</code> and <code>timeout</code> but they will have no effect.
  - If you create a system that could deadlock using the multiprocessing library, it can also deadlock using this module.
-The deadlock will in fact most likely show earlier as the channels simulated to be unbuffered in the vprocesses implementation.
+The deadlock will in fact most likely show earlier as the channels are simulated to be unbuffered in the vprocesses implementation.

 ### Dependencies: